Procedural Fairness in Machine Learning: Introduction

 This motivates us to focus our efforts on procedural fairness in ML.
 In this paper, we present a systematic approach to defining, evaluating, and improving procedural fairness in ML models.
-We first give a clear definition of procedural fairness in the context of ML and further define individual and group procedural fairness.
-Then, a novel quantitative metric to assess group procedural fairness is proposed based on feature attribution explanation (FAE)~\cite{guidotti2018survey}, which is a kind of popular and well-studied explainable AI (XAI) method that explains decisions of ML models by calculating the attribution of each input feature (i.e., the importance score of each input feature)~\cite{bhatt2020evaluating,wang2023feature,wang2024multi} .
+Building on prior understanding from the social sciences, we first provide a clear definition of procedural fairness in the context of ML and formally define individual and group procedural fairness.
+Then, based on the proposed definition, a novel quantitative metric to assess group procedural fairness is proposed based on feature attribution explanation (FAE)~\cite{guidotti2018survey}, which is a popular and well-studied explainable AI (XAI) method that explains decisions of ML models by calculating the attribution of each input feature (i.e., the importance score of each input feature)~\cite{wang2024roadmap,bhatt2020evaluating,wang2023feature,wang2024multi}.
 Our proposed procedural fairness metric can provide insight into the decision process of the model through the FAE method and evaluate the group procedural fairness of the model by assessing the overall distribution difference of FAE explanations between similar data points of two groups.
 To evaluate the effectiveness of our proposed definitions and methods, nine different datasets are used in our experimental studies.
 The relationship between procedural fairness and distributive fairness of the ML model is further analyzed.
 Finally, in the case where the model exhibits procedural unfairness, we have developed an approach that traces the source of procedural unfairness by identifying features that are significantly different in the FAE explanations of the two groups, and propose two mitigation methods to improve procedural fairness based on the identified unfair features.
-Our experimental results on the nine datasets show that our methods are indeed able to accurately find the features that lead to procedural unfairness, and that both mitigation methods significantly improve procedural fairness with a slight impact on model performance, while also improving distributive fairness at the same time.
+Our experimental results on the nine datasets show that our methods are indeed able to find the features that lead to procedural unfairness accurately, and that both mitigation methods significantly improve procedural fairness with a slight impact on model performance, while also improving distributive fairness at the same time.